tdlib/td/example/README.md

 TDLib can be used from the Elixir programming language.

-See [Elixir TDLib](https://github.com/QuantLayer/elixir-tdlib) for examples of such usage and an Elixir client for TDLib.
+See [Elixir TDLib](https://gitlab.com/Fnux/elixir-tdlib) or [Elixir TDLib](https://github.com/QuantLayer/elixir-tdlib) for examples of such usage and an Elixir client for TDLib.
 This library contains automatically generated and fully-documented classes for all TDLib API methods and objects.

 <a name="1s"></a>